 First, divide your investment capital into three parts of equal size.
 With the first part, buy either QQQ or SPY, or equal amounts of each.
 These are ETFs which track well-known stock indices: the technology-heavy NASDAQ 100 and the broader S&P 500, respectively.
 This chart shows how the S&P 500 has performed over the last five years.

 This first third of the investment money is analogous to a control group; it is the standard by which we measure the performance of the other two-thirds.

 The second third is to be invested in no-load, open-ended, actively-managed mutual funds.
 You should try to choose the best ones you can find.
-Two that I’ve bought shares of, myself, are TRBCX (a fund which invests mostly large-cap blue-chip stocks), and WAMCX (a fund investing in small-cap, rapidly-growing companies’ stocks).
+Two that I’ve bought shares of, myself, are TRBCX (a fund which invests mostly in large-capitalization blue-chip stocks), and WAMCX (a fund investing in small, rapidly-growing companies’ stocks).